bright-prajwal/Water-Potability-using-a-Machine-learning-Approach-/README.md

 is potable (safe to drink) or non-potable (unsafe).
 It was sourced from Kaggle and consists of the following attributes:
 1. Numerical Features:
-o PH: pH value of water, indicating acidity or alkalinity.
+  PH: pH value of water, indicating acidity or alkalinity.
 Safe drinking water typically has pH values between 6.5 and 8.5. o Hardness: Measures the calcium and magnesium salts in water, affecting taste and scaling of pipes.